HaroldHS/bahasa-singkat/jit-compiler/README.md

 ./build.sh clean
 ```

 > NOTE: As BaSing only support integer number, not floating number, there should be no arithmetic operation which result in zero division(e.g. 4/5) or fractional number.
-If so, the program could crash or print invalid number
+If so, the program could crash or print invalid number.